 In 1993 Brazil initiated efforts to update its corporate insolvency legislation.
-Since then, the original project underwent several amendments until the House of Deputies approved its latest version in October 2003.
-The project went to the Senate, which introduced some further improvements to the new law, being approved in July 2004.
-In December 2004 the modified project that had returned to the House of Deputies was approved again, taking effect in June 2005.
+Since then, the original project has undergone several amendments until the House of Representatives approved its latest version in October 2003.
+The project was sent to the Senate that introduced some further improvements to the new law, being approved in July 2004.
+In December 2004 the modified project that had returned to the House of Representatives was approved again, put in effect in June 2005.